 Suggested time: 7:30 am

 Head back to your hotel and freshen up.
-Grab a juice and you’re good to go!
+Throw on some comfortable walking shows, grab a juice and you’re good to go!

 Suggested time: 8:15 am

 Now, after getting an early start, it’s finally time to get your caffeine fix at Espresso Station – a hidden gem of a coffee shop down one of Hoi An’s ancient alleyways.

 The Vietnamese owner, King, certainly knows how to make a delicious brew – my favorite is the heavenly creamy “Coconut Coffee.”
 You can also grab a quick bite to eat here, either muesli or their smoothie bowl with home-made granola, but don’t fill up too much as breakfast is on the horizon.

 Next, it’s time to hit the Ancient Town.
 This area is a Unesco World Heritage Site and was an important trading port in the times up to the 17th century.
 It’s also home to one of Vietnam’s most iconic attractions, the Japanese covered bridge.
 The bridge is one of the symbols of Hoi An, so be sure to pass by and see it, or even walk across it.